-Despite the fact that medical marijuana is not yet legal in nearly half of the states in the U.S. and even fewer states have legalized adult-use marijuana, the country is still the leader in marijuana sales around the world.
-Even with Canada’s legalization of recreational marijuana this year, the U.S. will still retain its position as the global marijuana sales leader.
+Despite the fact that medical marijuana is not yet legal in more than a dozen states in the U.S. and even fewer states have legalized adult-use marijuana, the country is still the leader in cannabis sales around the world.
+Even with Canada’s legalization of recreational cannabis last year, the U.S. will still retain its position as the global marijuana sales leader for the foreseeable future.

-In its report, Canada and International Cannabis Markets, Brightfield’s researchers discovered that despite growth trends in international marijuana markets (12 countries are expected to have viable medical marijuana markets by 2021 and six are expected to have viable recreational markets by then), the United States will continue to dominate global marijuana sales in the future.
+Similarly, Brightfield Group’s researchers predicted in its 2017 report, Canada and International Cannabis Markets, that despite growth trends in international marijuana markets and more countries legalizing cannabis, the United States will continue to dominate global marijuana sales well into the future.

-In November 2017, I spoke with Bethany Gomez, Director of Research for Brightfield Group, to learn more about the barriers international investors should understand, and her comments are as relevant now as they were then.
+I spoke with Bethany Gomez, Director of Research for Brightfield Group, in November 2017 to learn more about the barriers investors should understand before they venture into international cannabis markets, and her comments are as relevant now as they were then.
 Here’s what she had to say:

 Cannabiz Media: What are the key differences between the U.S. marijuana market and international marijuana markets, particularly Canada?
 What are the biggest barriers for businesses that want to enter the marijuana industry in countries other than the U.S.?

 Bethany Gomez: The biggest differences are that outside of the U.S., product types are extremely limited, and outside of North America, patient and other user access is much more limited.
 Edibles are nearly nonexistent outside of the U.S., and oils, tinctures and CBD dominant products are much more common (whereas in the U.S. they make up only a small percentage of the overall market).
-In Canada, the recreational market will not allow for edibles until 2019, and while international markets are opening up medical programs, acceptance of edibles is rare, which is certainly a barrier to entry for companies with this focus in the immediate term.
+While international markets are opening up medical programs, acceptance of edibles is rare, which is certainly a barrier to entry for companies with this focus in the immediate term.

 In Canada, in particular, a large difference is the level of consolidation of the market and the resources now behind the largest companies.
-There are more than 1,400 brands of cannabis products in the U.S., and the vast majority of brands are still relatively small in scale.
-In Canada, there are only 73* LPs (though more are being approved at a rapid clip), and many of those are owned by the same company.
-With limited product differentiation in the immediate term (with only flower and oils permitted) and limited channels for distribution, it will be challenging to compete with the larger players.
+Many of the licensed producers (LPs) in Canada are owned by the same company.
+With limited product differentiation in the immediate term and limited channels for distribution, it will be challenging for smaller brands to compete with the larger players.

 Cannabiz Media: For investors who want to invest in international marijuana companies, what are the key factors they should understand before they make a decision?